Score Distillation of Flow Matching Models: Experimental Results

 We evaluate SiD-DiT on \textsc{SD3-Medium} (2B parameters) and \textsc{SD3.5-Medium} (2.5B parameters), both based on the MMDiT architecture~\citep{esser2024scaling}, which improves visual fidelity, typography, complex prompt comprehension, and computational efficiency.
 Using the same teacher noise schedule as \textsc{SANA} and the $w_t = 1-t$ reweighting, we observe consistent success across both models, with results summarized in Table~\ref{tab:sd3-quantitative}.

-On \textsc{SD3-Medium}, SiD-DiT matches the teacher in FID, CLIP, and GenEval while the adversarial variant SiD$_2^{a}$-DiT achieves a substantial FID reduction to \textbf{21.64}.
-On \textsc{SD3.5-Medium}, SiD-DiT not only surpasses the teacher baseline but also outperforms SD-Turbo, with SiD$_2^{a}$-DiT delivering the best FID of {20.92}~\citep{sauer2024fast,chadebec2025flashdiffusion}.
-Furthermore, SiD-DiT outperforms the \textsc{SD3.5-Medium} teacher model with 0.64 GenEval score.
-These results underscore the robustness of SiD-DiT as a data-free framework, while also showing that adversarial training with additional data—of higher quality than the teacher’s generations—can further enhance performance through Diffusion GAN, consistent with prior findings on non–text-to-image tasks \citep{zhou2025adversarial}.
+On \textsc{SD3-Medium}, SiD-DiT matches the teacher in FID and CLIP, while the adversarial variant SiD$_2^{a}$-DiT achieves a substantial FID reduction to \textbf{21.64}.
+On \textsc{SD3.5-Medium}, SiD-DiT not only surpasses the teacher but also outperforms SD-Turbo, with SiD$_2^{a}$-DiT delivering the best FID of {20.92}, {LAION Aesthetics of 6.187, HPSv2 of 0.308}~\citep{sauer2024fast,chadebec2025flashdiffusion}.
+These results underscore the robustness of SiD-DiT as a data-free framework, while demonstrating that adversarial training with additional data can further enhance performance via Diffusion~GAN.

 Building on these successes, we extend SiD-DiT to \textsc{SD3.5-Large} (8.1B parameters), the largest open-source MMDiT model currently available in the Stable Diffusion family and more than three times larger than \textsc{SD3.5-Medium} (2.5B).
-Scaling to this size introduces substantial memory challenges; however, our FSDP+BF16+streaming strategy alleviates these constraints, enabling distillation on a single 8$\times$80GB A100/H100 node without CPU offloading.
+Scaling to this size introduces substantial memory challenges; however, our FSDP+FP16+streaming strategy alleviates these constraints, enabling distillation on a single 8$\times$80GB A100/H100 node without CPU offloading.
 As shown in Table~\ref{tab:sd3-quantitative}, SiD-DiT achieves an FID of \textbf{20.57}, substantially outperforming SD3.5-Turbo-Large (26.11) and slightly surpassing the teacher baseline (20.81).
-Its CLIP score (0.341) matches that of the teacher.
-Additionally, SiD-DiT outperforms the \textsc{SD3.5-Large} teacher model with \textbf{0.71} GenEval score.
-These results demonstrate that SiD-DiT scales effectively to large MMDiTs, providing a practical, out-of-the-box solution for distilling models at this scale.
+Its CLIP score (0.341) matches that of the teacher. {For human preference, SiD-DiT surpasses the teacher on LAION Aesthetics, HPSv2 and Image Reward, and can even outperform teacher in all 4 perference metrics with SiD$_{\alpha}^2$-DiT. } These results demonstrate that SiD-DiT scales effectively to large MMDiTs, providing a practical, out-of-the-box solution for distilling models at this scale.